LIVING ON THE WILD SIDE

 Range: Up to 60 miles

-Vintage makes bikes that are very beautiful to look at.
+Vintage manufactures e-bikes that are beautiful to look at.
 It’s all in the name; they hearken back to classic motorcycles from earlier in the 20th century, using what appears like an engine to house the battery to completely finish the look.
 These can be street-legal if you don’t opt for the “race mode” that’s a $149 extra charge at purchase.

 Motor: 750W hub motor (3000W “race mode”)